bigbigsnail/MachineLearningSmallProject/README.md

 # MachineLearningSmallProject
-Some small projects of the machine learning course
+A small projects of the machine learning course.

+##Data Source Information:
+  The information of the dataset is in file lung-cancer.names